 What do participants in the YSP: Exploring the Sciences program do each day?

-Participants are supervised 24/7 by qualified camp staff and dorm counselors specifically assigned to the Youth programs.
+Campers are supervised 24/7 by camp staff and qualified camp counselors specifically assigned to the Youth Programs.
 Additionally, all dorms have Resident Advisors on duty in the main office.

 What does the program fee cover?

-Program fee covers program instruction, housing, three meals a day, outings, recreation fees and camp t-shirt.
+Program fee covers program instruction, housing, three meals a day, transportation, outings, recreation fees and camp t-shirt.
+We do not cover airfare/travel costs to and from Washington, DC.

 Is linen provided for my child?